 As a general rule, however, the coefficient of variation of a quantitative total will be larger than the coefficient of variation of the corresponding category estimate (i.e., the estimate of the number of persons contributing to the quantitative estimate).
 If the corresponding category estimate is not releasable, the quantitative estimate will not be either.
-For example, the coefficient of variation of the total number of orders for goods or services made by Canadians in 2007 over the Internet would be greater than the coefficient of variation of the corresponding proportion of Canadians who placed an order for goods or services.
-Hence, if the coefficient of variation of the proportion is unacceptable (making the proportion not releasable), then the coefficient of variation of the corresponding quantitative estimate will also be unacceptable (making the quantitative estimate not releasable).
+For example, the coefficient of variation of the total number of orders for goods or services made by Canadians in 2009 over the Internet would be greater than the coefficient of variation of the corresponding proportion of Canadians who placed an order for goods or services.
+Hence, if the coefficient of variation of the corresponding quantitative estimate will also be unacceptable (making the quantitative estimate not releasable).